 Like all children, gifted and talented children can behave in challenging ways sometimes.
 But their challenging behaviour can happen for particular reasons.
 For example, it can happen because they:

 - are quick to question family rules and routines

-- get frustrated
+- are easily frustrated

-- lack learning opportunities.
+- need challenging learning opportunities.